top of page

 The creative faculty of man does not seem to betray to us an accident of evolution, but there could be a hidden intention behind it that led to a two-part creation.
 Is there this hidden intention?
 It would explain the meaning and the connection of the four different terms, that open up the expanded horizon.
 Some scientists are trying to explain consciousness with quantum mechanics in a unifying theory.
 A unity is sought here that does not exist, because the aspect of the spiritual cannot yet be explained materially from brain functions alone.

 We can now expand the mystery of creation on the basis we have created if we compare the structure of evolution with the structure of the two-part creation (see introductory image to chapter 3).
-It tells us a phenomenology. which is captured in the following overview
+In creation we recognise a realisation from an origin, which allows us to speak of the symbolism of creation and evolution.
+The structure of the material world appears identical to the structure of consciousness, which was discussed above.

-1. Thanks to his consciousness, the human being experiences, grasps and changes the design of the world as space, matter and time as a participant.
-The phenomena combine in the interpretation of the theory of relativity.
+1. Thanks to his consciousness, man experiences, grasps and changes the shaping of the world as space and matter as a participant.

 2. Science grasps the secret of the original structure of the world in the structures and functions of quantum mechanics, which in their interpretation betray a kinship with the symbols of consciousness.
 The quantum arises from matter and energy, symbolism from analysis and identification.
 Energy and identification are the interfaces.
-The four aspects unite in the diversity of the phenomenology of creation and they form the basis of the bipartite creation as captured in the introductory image.
+The four aspects unite in the diversity of the phenomenology of creation and they form the basis of the two-part creation.

 With this, only a parallelism has been grasped that reveals to us the primordial structure of creation.
 What has not been explained, however, is man's creative ability, for he transcends the horizon of the material world in order to build and dismantle his "own" world within it in symbolic formations.
 The enigma remains, which I will pursue next.